-- (i) a description of the components to be adjusted - (ii) the timing of the adjustment for each component, or relevant trigger event - (iii) a detailed explanation of the proposed method of indexation, escalation or adjustment - (iv) identification of the authoritative source (or sources) of indices or data to be used for any indexation, escalation or adjustment. - (15) Include the proposed costs imposed on the Network Operator and how those costs were calculated.83 - (16) Include payments required to be made by the Network Operator to the Infrastructure Planner under any contractual arrangement.
-These costs may include the costs of early development works, preparatory activities and project management undertaken by the Infrastructure Planner (including land, easements, project development work, client delivery and related costs) that are being passed through to the Network Operator. - (17) Include for all financial values the dollar terms in which the amounts are presented. - (18) Total development and construction capex necessary to carry out the network infrastructure project according to the Consumer Trustee's authorisation or Minister's direction or authorisation: - (i) A forecast of development and construction capex the Network Operator will incur in the first regulatory control period. - (ii) A forecast of development and construction capex the Network Operator will incur in one or more subsequent regulatory control periods. - (iii) How the proposed staging of development and construction capex complies with the terms of the Consumer Trustee's authorisation or Minister's authorisation or direction. - (19) Be accompanied by an overview paper which includes: - (i) a summary of the revenue proposal, the purpose of which is to explain the revenue proposal in reasonably plain language to electricity consumers; - (ii) a summary of the scope and terms of the Consumer Trustee's authorisation or the Minister's direction and the network infrastructure project the authorisation requires the Network Operator to carry out; - (iii) a description of how the Network Operator has engaged with electricity consumers and, if so, what feedback was provided and how that feedback has been taken into account in developing the revenue proposal; and
+- (i) a description of the components to be adjusted - (ii) the timing of the adjustment for each component, or relevant trigger event - (iii) a detailed explanation of the proposed method of indexation, escalation or adjustment - (iv) identification of the authoritative source (or sources) of indices or data to be used for any indexation, escalation or adjustment. - (15) Include the proposed costs imposed on the Network Operator and how those costs were calculated. - (16) Include payments required to be made by the Network Operator to the Infrastructure Planner under any contractual arrangement.
+These costs may include the costs of early development works, preparatory activities and project management undertaken by the Infrastructure Planner (including land, easements, project development work, client delivery and related costs) that are being passed through to the Network Operator. - (17) Include for all financial values the dollar terms in which the amounts are presented. - (18) Total development and construction capex necessary to carry out the network infrastructure project according to the Consumer Trustee's authorisation or Minister's direction or authorisation: - (i) A forecast of development and construction capex the Network Operator will incur in the first regulatory control period. - (ii) A forecast of development and construction capex the Network Operator will incur in one or more subsequent regulatory control periods. - (iii) How the proposed staging of development and construction capex complies with the terms of the Consumer Trustee's authorisation or Minister's authorisation or direction. - (19) Be accompanied by an overview paper which includes: - (i) a summary of the revenue proposal, the purpose of which is to explain the revenue proposal in reasonably plain language to electricity consumers; - (ii) a summary of the scope and terms of the Consumer Trustee's authorisation or the Minister's direction and the network infrastructure project the authorisation requires the Network Operator to carry out; - (iii) a description of how the Network Operator has engaged with electricity consumers and, if so, what feedback was provided and how that feedback has been taken into account in developing the revenue proposal; and - (iv) for each determination after the initial determination, a comparison of the Network Operator's proposed revenue cap with its approved revenues for the preceding regulatory control period (by total and by component).

-83 EII Regulation, s.
+&lt;sup>118 EII Regulation, s.
 46(b)(1).